Beolpluusor/projectaa-v2/README.md

 # what is project-aa
 its a website with full login/register system that uses database.

 # why I made this project
-point of this project is to learn to make react-based website that uses database to get and put information in sql database,
+point of this project is to learn
+- make react/singlepage app website
+ - that uses database
-and learn how to install a website/sql datbase on a lamp/apache server.
+ - learn how to install a website and sql database on a lamp/apache server.

 # who am I
 My name is Arttu and Im a student at Riveria
 when I started learning coding in Riveria I've had this project in my mind many years ago.